 Managing the budget is vital to having a successful job.
 Contractor get a bad wrap for under bidding jobs just to get the work and then also coming in over budget.
 This is the sure sign of an unprofessional contractor.
 It is the contractor's just to set proper expectations and explain all aspects of the job so that everyone is on the same page.
 This will ensure that the client understands the scope and scale of the project and understands the costs associated with it.
 You're far better off providing an honest bid and losing out on some jobs than under bidding and getting every job.
 You will save yourself many headaches if you're not working with clients that are angry with you because you're over budget.

 Managing the timeline is another dynamic situation.
 There is a flow to the construction project that must be maintained or else your project will be significantly delayed.
 Because of the type of work being done, certain tasks can not be started until other tasks have been completed.
-For example, when building a new house, you can not put a roof on the house until it has been completely framed in.
+For example, when building a new house, a roofer can not put a roof on the house until it has been completely framed in.
 You can not begin framing the house if the foundation has not been poured.
 You can not pour the foundation until the plumbing has been set.
 Even within these minor project are several projects that must be completed in sequential order.
 Similarly with existing houses, whether you are doing a bathroom remodel lakewood co or remodeling your small kitchen renovations Sydney you can not begin to demo until you have the roll off dumpster in place and somewhere to dispose of the waste, and so on.